jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 # Workflow: a team member
 The workflow reminds me most of working in a software engineering team.

-The first step is working out a high-level system design and architecture, potentially brainstorming with Claude, and then to refine a new task: a feature, bug fix, refactor, etc. A task shouldn’t be too small (changing a variable name), but also not too big (totally refactoring a big complex codebase). but more on that later.
+The first step is working out a high-level system design and architecture, potentially brainstorming with Claude, and then to refine a new task: a feature, bug fix, refactor, etc. A task shouldn’t be too small (changing a variable name), but also not too big (totally refactoring a big complex codebase).
 An example task might be to create a generation pipeline or LLM-as-a-judge evaluation with an external API.

 I then ask Claude to present a plan and iteratively refine it “together”.
 I can ask it to work on a new git branch and submit a pull request when it's done - just like a team member might.
 At this point I can go for a walk while Claude gets to work.
 (Or watch it work in real-time, or even start another Claude instance to work on a different tasks in parallel.).
 It's really insane how often Claude understands exactly what I mean, even when I'm vague, and how the code is high quality with good design patterns, without having to specify everything in detail.